civican/legisinfo/42-1/bills/C-81/bill_text.md

 ### Section 180.3

-  **(1)** A person who is served with a notice of violation **that sets out a penalty** and who wishes to have the facts of the alleged contravention or the amount of the penalty reviewed shall, on or before the date specified in the notice or within any further time that the Tribunal on application may allow, file a written request for a review with the Tribunal at the address set out in the notice.
+  **(1)** A person who is served with a notice of violation that sets out a penalty and who wishes to have the facts of the alleged contravention or the amount of the penalty reviewed shall, on or before the date specified in the notice or within any further time that the Tribunal on application may allow, file a written request for a review with the Tribunal at the address set out in the notice.

-> **Explanatory Note**:
-> Existing text of subsection 180.3(1):
-> *Existing Text*:
-> > A person who is served with a notice of violation and who wishes to have the facts of the alleged contravention or the amount of the penalty reviewed shall, on or before the date specified in the notice or within any further time that the Tribunal on application may allow, file a written request for a review with the Tribunal at the address set out in the notice.

 ### Section 180

 Section 180.4 of the Act is repealed.

-> **Explanatory Note**:
-> Existing text of section 180.4:
-> *Existing Text*:
-> > If a person neither pays the amount of the penalty in accordance with the particulars set out in the notice of violation nor files a request for a review under subsection 180.3(1), the person is deemed to have committed the contravention alleged in the notice, and the Minister may obtain from the Tribunal a certificate in the form that may be established by the Governor in Council that indicates the amount of the penalty specified in the notice.

 ### Section 181